Doctor of Music in Wind Conducting candidates

 Brett A. Richardson is currently serving as an Associate Instructor in the Department of Bands and Wind Conducting at the Indiana University Jacobs School of Music where he is pursuing the Doctor of Music in Wind Conducting degree as a student of Professor Stephen W. Pratt.
 He also serves as the Resident Conductor of the Southern Indiana Wind Ensemble, a community band based out of Bloomington, Indiana.
 He holds a B.M. in Music Education from Stephen F. Austin State University under Professor Fred Allen and a M.M. in Wind Conducting from Texas A&M University-Commerce under Dr. Brad Kent.

 Prior to his arrival at Indiana University, Mr. Richardson proudly served as the Assistant Director of Bands and an Instructor of Music at his alma mater, Stephen F. Austin State University in Nacogdoches, Texas where he conducted the Symphonic Band, served as Associate Director of the Lumberjack Marching Band, taught various courses in conducting and music education, and directed the “Roarin’ Buzzsaws” Men’s and Women’s Basketball Bands.
 Prior to his tenure at SFA, Mr. Richardson also served as a music educator in Texas as part of the Clear Creek and Lewisville Independent School Districts.
 In addition to serving as a clinician and adjudicator for bands of all levels, Mr. Richardson has had the privilege of conducting several junior high and high school All-Region and All-City Honor Bands in Texas and Indiana.

-Trae Blanco finished his fourth year as Director of Bands at Las Cruces High School.
-He holds a Bachelor of Music Education degree from New Mexico Sate University and will continue his studies at the Indiana University Jacobs School of Music where he will be studying instrumental conducting.
-As a young director Mr. Blanco continues to seek out learning both as an educator, conductor and church musician.
+Trae Blanco is pursuing the Master of Music degree in Wind Conducting and serves as an Associate Instructor in the Department of Bands/Wind Conducting at the Indiana University Jacobs School of Music as a student of Professor Stephen W. Pratt.
+Mr. Blanco was Director of Bands at Las Cruces High School in New Mexico from 2008-2012.
+He holds a Bachelor of Music Education degree from New Mexico Sate University.
+As a director, Mr. Blanco continues to seek out learning both as an educator, conductor and church musician.